thinkful-ei-panda/binaural-client/README.md

 ## Turn On, Tune In, Drop Out

-Binaural beats use the power of auditory illusion to help you achieve altered states of consciousness.
+Binaural generates binaural beats and audio visualizations to help you achieve altered states of consciousness.

 ## Screenshots